 Keep in mind that making any upgrades to your home is usually a wise investment as it adds to its resale value significantly, apart from enhancing its comfort, style, and looks.

 Your access to the best loans out there depends on your home's value to a large extent.
-The more home equity you have, the better your chances to get favorable loans and interest rates.
+The more home equity you have, the better are your chances to get favorable loans and interest rates.
 You can utilize a home equity loan calculator to find out what your house is worth.

 When you're looking for home improvement financing, the first step is to look for the best loan options by comparing the interest rates, fees, loan terms, and other factors.

 A home equity loan, a home equity line of credit (HELOC), or a personal loan are some of the possibilities.
-A reliable HELOC calculator or a HELOC payment calculator will come in handy to make your decision easier.
+A reliable HELOC calculator aka a HELOC payment calculator will come in handy to make your decision easier.

-Having said that, we'll help you identify some of the best financing choices that will save you the most money.
+Fortunately today, homeowners looking to cover their home improvement costs have a lot of choices.
+We'll help you identify some of the best financing choices that will save you the most money.

 Social Finance, SoFi for short, offers personal loans up to $100,000 to those with a good to excellent credit score.
 This lender also offers easy, no-fee student loans, student loan refinancing, home loans, and even small business financing.
-The best part is, there are no late fees and co-borrowers are accepted too.
+The best part is, there are no late fees, and co-borrowers are accepted too.

-The national online consumer lending division of the SunTrust Bank, LightStream offers a variety of loans and personal loans up to $100,000 at very good interest rates.
+The national online consumer lending division of SunTrust Bank, LightStream offers a variety of loans and personal loans up to $100,000 at very good interest rates.
 You can use the funds for nearly any reason.
 If you're looking for home improvement financing up to $50,000, this online lender is a good option.

 Prosper is a trustworthy peer-to-peer lending marketplace that offers fixed-rate and fixed-term loans.
 It lends to borrowers with fair to excellent credit scores.